 Insider Tip: We’d recommend making a reservation at most of these establishments, as they do get busy.

-Fancy dinner won’t fit in your budget?
+→ Fancy dinner won’t fit in your budget?
 No worries, there are plenty of more affordable options too.
-Check our recommended restaurants at the bottom of this article for some budget-friendly options.
+Check our recommended restaurants in our Reykjavik Travel Guide for some budget-friendly options.

 20. Laugh the night away at a Comedy Show